mienaikoe/ziyu/Chapters/3-1-Chapter15.md

 "What are they?" she asked with new urgency.

 "Spacecraft.
-It looks like Holragi has their rail working."
+It looks like Holrag has their rail working."

 Flushed with anger, she rose from the plate and closed her eyes, facing the darkest corner of the room.